32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 Suspension System

 The suspension system is like a cushion for a car.
 It helps it handle bumpy roads smoothly.
-It’s made up of links, uprights, and springs, working together on all four wheels.
-This system absorbs shocks and vibrations, making sure the car stays stable and passengers enjoy a comfy ride.
-It’s all about safety and comfort when you’re on the road!
+It is made up of links, uprights, and springs, working together on all four wheels.
+This system absorbs shocks and vibrations, making sure the car stays stable, and passengers enjoy a comfy ride.
+It is all about safety and comfort when you’re on the road!

 There are three types of suspension systems.